a-li-sa/weather-dashboard/README.md

 <p><img src="Assets/homework6-0.jpg"width="600"/></p>

 Use the search input on the left to enter the name of a city, and then press the enter key or the search icon button.
-The city will be added to the top of the collapsible list on the left side, and the city's information gets displayed on the right.
+The city name gets added to the top of the collapsible list on the left side, and the city's information gets displayed on the right.

 When the page is refreshed, the search inputs will be saved to the local storage, and the browser will display the weather information for the first city on the list.